 If I could eat any type of food my heart desires, it would hands down be Desi/Pakistani/Indian food.
 I love the spicy and aromatic flavorful dishes like this Chicken Korma, that make my mouth water.
 Since I enjoy eating these dishes so much, I thought I would share some more of my Pakistani style cooking with you.

 Korma is a popular dish usually served at weddings and at special gatherings.
-It’s a rich chicken curry dish that consists of spices, nuts, and Kewra (an essential oil from a flower called Screwpine) for the aroma.
+It’s a rich chicken curry dish that consists of spices, nuts, and an optional splash of Kewra (an essential oil from a flower called Screwpine) for the aroma.
 However this Korma version is a little more on the simple side without sacrificing on the taste.